A Hessian-dependent functional with free boundaries and applications to mean-field games: Information on the free boundary

 \subsection{Proof of Theorem \ref{teo_fb}}

 In what follows, we organize the previous results and present the proof of Theorem \ref{teo_fb}.
 The Sobolev regularity of minimizers and its corollary leads to the finite perimeter of the reduced free boundary.
-Furthermore, the first variation of the functional yields the free boundary condition.

-\begin{proof}[Proof of Theorem \ref{teo_fb}] For convenience, we split the proof into two steps.
-We start with the finite perimeter of the reduced free boundary.